The Stump Ranch

 To Lee Franz Johnson-Ware, our family genealogist on the east coast who has definitely made my life a lot easier by sharing all the prime source material she's been gathering for years and teaching me the importance of recording prime source material when backing up, not just the family tree, but the family stories.

-Thank you to Hazel Rasar & Laura Pemberton-Sparr of the Skagit Valley Genealogical Society for their mentoring and making me a stronger geneologist.
-For the vote of confidence from them and the board of the S.V.G.S. this summer 2004 at the annual conference with the Washington State Genealogical Society.
+Thank you to Hazel Rasar & Laura Pemberton-Sparr of the Skagit Valley Genealogical Society for their mentoring and making me a stronger genealogist.
+For the vote of confidence from them and the board of the S.V.G.S. in the summer of 2004 at the annual conference with the Washington State Genealogical Society.

 Return to